Gmatieso/PowerWeather/README.md

 # Getting Started
 In order to get this Web  application  running , you need to:

-clone this project
+1. clone this project
-Import the project into visual Studio
+2. Import the project into visual Studio
-Open the Project in Visual Studio
+3. Open the Project in Visual Studio
-Run the html in live Server to better interactivity
+4. Run the html in live Server for  better interactivity

 # Support
 Found this project useful ❤️?
 Support by clicking the ⭐️ button on the upper right of this page. ✌️